“Body cam myths vs reality”

 The problem isn’t curiosity, it’s certainty.
 Confidence built on one-sided footage and hindsight analysis now passes for expertise, even when it ignores policy, training, timing, and human stress response.

-And hindsight is powerful.
+Hindsight is powerful.
 If real life came with a video scrub bar, most tragedies wouldn’t unfold the way they do.
 You’d rewind before a car drifts over the line.
-You’d pause at the yellow light.
+You’d pause at the green light for an extra second.
 You’d slow time the moment a child bolts toward a pool.
 You’d undo the decision or comment you can’t take back.

-But that’s a fantasy, because real life doesn’t come with playback controls.
+But that’s not reality, because real life doesn’t come with playback controls.

 Officers don’t get a pause button when a hand disappears into a waistband.
 They don’t get to rewind a half-second to confirm what an object was.
 They don’t get to slow down a dangerous scene to separate threats, manage bystanders, and choose the cleanest option.